winduum/winduum-docs/docs/docs/index.md

 ### PostCSS

 The recommended setup is to use PostCSS and load source files directly.
-Following PostCSS plugins are required. `css-has-pseudo` is recommended because not all browsers support `:has` yet.

 ::: code-group
 ```css